Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 Pier Soderini selected the best two talents of the early sixteenth century, Leonardo da Vinci and Michelangelo Buonarroti, for the wall decorations.
 The commission included subjects of battles in which the Republic of Florence triumphed: the “Battle of Anghiari” was entrusted to Leonardo, while the “Battle of Cascina” on the opposite side was entrusted to Michelangelo.

-A major renovation and transformation project was in fact implemented from 1540, the year in which Cosimo I° de’ Medici and his wife Eleonora di Toledo chose Palazzo Vecchio as a private residence for the family and the court.
-The palace was then transformed into an intricate labyrinth of finely decorated staterooms and apartments, airy terraces and courtyards painted and adorned with statues.
+A major renovation and transformation project was in fact implemented in 1540, the year in which Cosimo I° de’ Medici and his wife Eleonora di Toledo chose Palazzo Vecchio as a private residence for the family and the court.
+The palace was then transformed into an intricate labyrinth of finely decorated staterooms and apartments, airy terraces, and courtyards painted and adorned with statues.
 The Monumental Quarters host the Halls of the Elements, the Duchess’ Rooms, and the private chapel frescoed by Agnolo Bronzino.

 From this wing of the Palace (Sala Verde) the famous Vasari Corridor was built in 1565, with the initial attack on the Uffizi Gallery.
 Among the sixteenth-century rooms, the Secret Paths certainly deserve a visit, passages reserved for the Medici family to access the surprising “Studiolo” of Francesco I° entirely covered with wardrobes with painted panels (and secret doors), the Treasure of Cosimo I°, the walkways above the ceiling of the Salone dei Cinquecento, a masterpiece of Renaissance carpentry and engineering.